Remove Cigarette Odor from Car

 • Keep windows open while smoking to allow fresh air circulation.

-• Install an air purifier to continuously clean the air.
+• Install an air purifier to continuously clean the cabin air.

 Conclusion